Jumio/mobile-sdk-ios/docs/integration_guide.md

 }'
 ```

-For more details, please refer to our [Workflow Description Guide](https://support.jumio.com/hc/en-us/articles/4408958923803-KYX-Workflows-User-Guide).
+For more details, please refer to our [Workflow Description Guide](https://documentation.jumio.ai/docs/references/servicesAndworkflow/standardService/standardServices).

 Selfie Verification has to be activated for your account.
 If you use Selfie Verification, make sure the necessary frameworks are linked to your app project:

 - `iProov.framework`

-ℹ️&nbsp;&nbsp;**Note:** Selfie Verification requires portrait orientation in your app.
+⚠️&nbsp;__Note:__ Selfie Verification requires portrait orientation in your app.

 ### Transaction Identifiers